-As a cyclist you are likely to have to share road space with other vehicles.
-There are some separated cycle paths in towns and cities, popular recreational routes on smaller rural roads and a growing network of rural greenways.
+As a cyclist, you will likely have to share road space with other vehicles.
+There are some separated cycle paths in towns and cities, popular recreational routes on more minor rural roads and a growing network of rural greenways.
 These are dedicated off-road routes for walkers and cyclists.
-A number of Ireland’s greenways were constructed along the routes of disused railways in Mayo, Waterford, Westmeath and Limerick.
+Some of Ireland’s greenways were constructed along the routes of disused railways in Mayo, Waterford, Westmeath and Limerick.

 Bicycles and public transport